allan-gilber/backend-challenge-2022-covid-daily-cases/README.md

 # Backend Challenge 🏅 2022 - Covid Daily Cases
 ## This is a challenge by Coodesh

 API created for processing covid cases data from [kaggle 'Omicron daily cases by country (COVID-19 variant)'](https://www.kaggle.com/datasets/yamqwe/omicron-covid19-variant-daily-cases).
-Database was downloaded in 01/04/2022.
+Downloaded in 01/04/2022.